 As an extension of Liberty's review of energy forwards, we also reviewed the underlying fuel markets that drive energy prices by assessing fuel forward markets.
-Liberty has reviewed forward prices for the primary fuel commodities in PJM-natural gas and coal.
+Liberty has reviewed forward prices for natural gas, the primary fuel commodity in PJM.
 Exhibit 2 displays the outlook for gas prices at the Dominion Hub over the previous two tranches.
 Gas prices are consistent with PJM Western Hub energy prices, as shown when they are plotted together in Exhibit 3.